 - Explore the bay by sea kayak.

-- Charter a fishing boat and guide to take you to a likely spot for flathead.
+- From the Gulch at Bicheno, charter a fishing boat and guide to take you to a likely spot for flathead.

 - For an adrenalin rush, abseil White Water Wall.

 - Combine adventure and sight seeing on a 4-wheel quadbike tour.